Are you having problems with your espresso? Well, it turns out you do not have to be a highly trained barista to pull the perfect shot of espresso.

 The act of producing a shot of espresso is often termed as ‘pulling’ a shot, which originated from the early lever espresso machines designed in 1938 by Achille Gaggia.

-These lever espresso machines which require pulling down a handle, which was attached to a spring loaded piston, forcing hot water through the coffee grounds at high pressure, and creating your espresso brew.
+These lever espresso machines require pulling down a handle, which was attached to a spring-loaded piston, forcing hot water through the coffee grounds at high pressure, and creating your espresso brew.

 What do you need?